 I was a total chicken and did not try it.
 It scared me to even watch them climb up the cliffs!
 But the three who did it had a total blast and highly recommend it for the adventure crowd.
 The company to go with is Wave Sweeper Sea Adventures based out of Belmullet.
 The owner/guide was amazingly patient and super convincing about how awesome it would be.

 For those of us who would rather have our feet firmly (well that is not quite accurate to be honest!) on the ground, there is a great 5 km loop hike around Erris Head.
 This loop trail starts at the cliffs of Erris Head and meanders up, over and through sheep land which also doubles as bog land!
 If you have never tried to hike in boggy land, you are in for a soggy surprise!
 During our visit the trail was pretty wet even though the skies were clear.
 It was actually so fun to explore our way through the pastures, never knowing for sure if the ground was going to give in under our feet or hold us up as we stepped.
 I would definitely recommend hiking in waterproof boots or wellies if you have them.
+This is when I realized I really should have paid better attention to what to pack for Ireland!

 The views are spectacular across the water with oh so Irish scenes playing out before your eyes.
 A clover filled stream, sheep dotting the landscape and turf used as climbing steps.
 This for me was the quintessential Irish hike taking in all the things I had always envisioned about this mythical land.
 My boots weren’t quite as impressed I must say.